SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 • take action to investigate and respond to any alleged incidents of bullying

-• encourage and facilitate children and young people to play an active part in developing and
+• encourage and facilitate children and young people to play an active part in developing and adopting a code of conduct to address bullying”

 Each participant, coach, volunteer or official will:

-• “respect every child’s need for, and rights to, an environment where safety, security, praise,
+• “respect every child’s need for, and rights to, an environment where safety, security, praise, recognition and opportunity for taking responsibility are available

 • respect the feelings and views of others

-• recognise that everyone is important and that our differences make each of us special and should
+• recognise that everyone is important and that our differences make each of us special and should be valued

 • show appreciation of others by acknowledging individual qualities, contributions and progress

-• be committed to the early identification of bullying, and prompt and collective action to deal
+• be committed to the early identification of bullying, and prompt and collective action to deal with it

 • ensure safety by having rules and practices carefully explained and displayed for all to see